The elimination strategy better protects health, but not only

 Conversely, the stop-and-go alternance in the G10 countries, a consequence of the virus mitigation strategy, leads to a periodic retrenchment of freedoms, reflecting measures to contain the pandemic.
 As long as the virus continues to spread, freedoms are going to be restricted.
 This entails a proliferation of moral problems, with isolation and a deterioration in the care of the elderly and of unprotected children exposed to the spread of the virus in schools, as well as tensions with people unwilling or unable to be vaccinated.

-Zero Covid strategy preserves everyday mobility more effectively
+The elimination strategy preserves everyday mobility more effectively

 Mobility data from Google show that “workplace” traffic in 2020 and 2021 fell by less in the countries applying the Zero Covid strategy (-10 %).
 This was a much smaller decline than G10 countries applying a mitigation strategy (down 26%).